Meet Our Forever Home Hero 2019 Grant Recipient Nikki Martinez of C5 Plus 10 Other Cat Orgs You Need to Know

-Forever Home Heroes Nomination & Voting Giveaway 2020 is now live!
-This year, we're giving away double the donation - $2,000 to 4 deserving cat heroes or orgs!
+Forever Home Heroes Nomination & Voting Giveaway 2021 is now live!
+This year, we're giving away over double the donation from last year - $5,000 to 7 deserving cat heroes or orgs!
+Everyone who votes is also entered to win prizes!
 Get the details here.

 Here at Your Cat Backpack by Travel Cat, we strongly believe that being a “cat person” means more than loving to cuddle and care for our furry friends.
 It means advocating for and supporting all cats around the world, whether they live with a loving family in their forever homes or in a colony on the streets.